-If your hot shower abruptly became icy cold this morning, then you probably have a defective water heater dip tube.
-The good news is, a broken dip tube needs only a simple fix.
+If your hot shower abruptly became icy cold this morning, you probably have a defective water heater dip tube.
+The good news is a broken dip tube needs only a simple fix.

 What is the dip tube?
-This is a plastic pipe that goes straight down from the cold-water inlet and stops a few inches shy of the bottom of the water tank.
+This plastic pipe goes straight down from the cold-water inlet and stops a few inches from the bottom of the hot water tank.
 This pipe is responsible for dumping the cold water where it can get heated up—at the tank bottom.
-If a crack develops in the dip tube, however, then the cold water will get released early, cooling the hot water that collects at the top of the tank.
+However, if a crack develops in the dip tube, the cold water will get released early, cooling the hot water that collects at the top of the tank.